decentralized-identity/didcomm.org/docs/pr-guide.md

 ## Details
 #### Protocol Name
 `<protocol-name>` folder — the name of your protocol.
-* It follows SLUG pattern and may consist of only lower cased latin letters, digits and `-` as separator e.g `my-cool-protocol`.
+* It follows SLUG pattern and may consist of only lower cased latin letters, digits and `-` as separator, e.g `my-cool-protocol`.
 * It must be unique.
 For example, `my-protocol` and `myprotocol` are the same.